 But now imagine singing “Your Grace Is Enough” acapella.
 Too hard to imagine?
 Here…listen to this: [https://vimeo.com/160759959]

 Now imagine what a crab disguised as an elephant would look like.
 I broke the Internet looking for one.
 This is what we do to many songs.
 It certainly looks neither like a crab nor an elephant!
 Have you ever heard (or played) a song that didn’t even seem to be the same song as what you heard in the recording?

 Let me translate this.
 If you’re playing a hymn, make sure that you don’t get in the way of the rhythm or create a competing rhythm.

 If you’re playing a modern song, make sure you’re playing the music appropriately.
 If the rhythm is the exoskeleton that modern music needs, burying the rhythm behind the piano and guitar (or having the piano and guitar not playing _to_ the bass and drums) would be like a floppy crab with no skeleton (read: a dead crab!)
 So if you’re making modern worship music, the rhythm is paramount.
 If you have drums, the drums should lead.
 Shocking?
 Perhaps.
 But that’s how this music works.
 It has an exoskeleton.

 Hymns have everything notated for you…notes, measures, performance indicators.
 The music is literally all there for the piano or organ to plunk out while we sing the same notes.

-Most worship teams play modern music from a chord chart that has…no notes, no measures, no performance indicators.
-Now, you can get the orchestration for many songs from services like PraiseCharts.com, but how many of your team members would be able to read them?
+Most worship teams play modern music from a chord chart with no notes, no measures, and no performance indicators.
+You can get the orchestration for many songs from services like PraiseCharts.com, but how many of your team members would be able to read them?

-And there’s learning in this for sound techs as well.
-Should the piano or guitar really be louder than the drums and bass if the drums and bass are the exoskeleton?
+And because we make music together, there’s learning in this for sound techs as well.
+Should the piano or guitar be louder than the drums and bass if the drums and bass are the exoskeleton?
 No. I should notice the crab’s shell first, not it’s guts!
-Read more here.
+Read more [here].